Ahnd6474/Cell-counting/README.md

 ## Streamlit app

 The same runtime requirements enable the interactive demo.
-After installing `requirements.txt` and downloading the trained weights, start the app with:
+After installing the dependencies and downloading the trained weights, start the app from the project root:

 ```bash
 streamlit run streamlit_app.py
 ```

-The interface will prompt you for an image and download-ready annotated output once inference finishes.
-The app lets you upload hemocytometer imagery, tweak confidence thresholds, and inspect detections without writing code.
+The interface guides you through selecting the checkpoint, uploading microscope imagery, and downloading annotated results.
+Within the sidebar you can adjust confidence thresholds, toggle blank-frame subtraction, and inspect detection counts without writing code.

 ## Additional resources